• Menu

 Ports of the Islands Hotel

 The hotel was purchased by Gopal Motwani and his wife, Nirmla Motwani, in 2002 for $275,000.
-According to him, he spent over $200,000 to fix up the hotel which had sat empty for many years, including buying furniture and installing a new electrical system, sprinkler system, and carpeting.
-The hotel didn’t open though until 2006 due to what Gopal claims were an unsupportable tax bill of $133,000 a year.
+According to Motwani, he spent over $200,000 to fix up the hotel, which had sat empty for many years, including buying furniture and installing a new electrical system, sprinkler system, and carpeting.
+The hotel didn’t open until 2006 due to what Gopal claims was an unsupportable tax bill of $133,000 a year.
 The Port of the Islands Hotel operated for seven years before shutting down in 2013.
 At that time, Gopal owed $548,446 in unpaid taxes and more than $1.16 million for a loan the Motwanis took out from the Bacardi Foundation in July 2005.

-During its operating years, guests complained about missing doorknobs and broken locks, bug-infested bedding, kicked-in doors, rusty faucets, musty smell, deserted lobby, and pea-green pool.
-The pool was shut down indefinitely after failing inspections for several years by the Florida Department of Public Health.
+During its operating years, guests complained about missing doorknobs and broken locks, bug-infested bedding, kicked-in doors, rusty faucets, a musty smell throughout the building, a deserted lobby, and a pea-green-colored pool.
+The pool was shut down indefinitely after failing inspections by the Florida Department of Public Health for several years.
 Employees at the Adventure Resort across the street were no strangers to what they described as “drunks and pill-heads” who lived at the Port of the Islands Hotel long-term, coming over to use the Adventure Resort’s pool.
-Due to the Adventure Resort and Hotel’s similar names and architectural styles, travelers often confused the two with many regretting booking a room with the latter.
+Due to the Adventure Resort and Hotel’s similar names and architectural styles, travelers often confused the two, with many regretting booking a room with the latter.

-Along with the Port of Islands Hotel, the Motwanis also owned the Bel-Aire Motel in Springfield, Illinois.
+Along with the Port of Islands Hotel, the Motwanis owned the Bel-Aire Motel in Springfield, Illinois.
 The motel was known to cater to low-income, long-term residents with rooms going for about $170 a week.
-Neighbors often complained about drug use and other illegal activity at the motel and one article was written about them describing the Motwanis as slumlords.
+Neighbors often complained about drug use and other illegal activity at the motel, and one article was written about the Motwanis describing them as slumlords.
 In May 2013, the Motwanis were ordered to pay $114,600 for 382 code violations.

 Demolition

 Gopal Motwani died on September 14, 2014, at the age of 70.
-Due to unpaid taxes, Collier County became the owner of the property in January 2019, which forced a public sale.
-When there were no offers for the property within the three years of the advertised sale, the county got the deed free and clear of all tax certificates, accrued taxes, and liens of any kind.
+Due to unpaid taxes, Collier County became the property owner in January 2019, which forced a public sale.
+When there were no offers for the property within three years of the advertised sale, the county got the deed free and clear of all tax certificates, accrued taxes, and liens.
 Now in charge of the property, the county quickly moved on demolishing the structures, allocating $388,444 towards its destruction.
-The Port of Islands Hotel was demolished in early-January 2021.
+The former Port of Islands Hotel was demolished in early January 2021.

 Photo Gallery